Geldrop Castle: Van Geldrop

 The first known inhabitants were Philip van Geldrop and Jan van Geldrop, who built Geldrop Castle about 1350.
 They held Geldrop as a loan from Guelders.
 Jan van Geldrop succeeded his father in 1371.
 Jan van Geldrop participated in the 1371 Battle of Baesweiler on the Brabant side.
 In 1395 Jan's son Philip van Geldrop became lord of Geldrop.
 He was succeeded by his son Rogier van Geldrop in 1403.
 In 1403 Rogier was succeeded by his younger brother Philip.

 Philip van Geldrop continued in power till 1456, and became rather powerful.
 His daughter Jutta married Aert Daniels van Goor, and he became Philip's heir.
 On 29 June 1462 the Teutonic Order bought the heerlijkheid (lordship) Geldrop from Aert van Goor and Jutta van Geldrop for 3,000 guilders.

 Van Horne

 By an act of the same date of 29 June 1462, Philip van Horne received the Lordship of Geldrop on loan from the Teutonic Order.
 Claes van der Dussen, commander of Alden Biesen acted on behalf of the order.
 Philip van Horne belonged to the branch van Gaasbeek-Houtekerke.

 For the next two centuries the Van Horne family owned the castle.
 For them it was a minor possession which they rarely visited.
-This is illustrated by the size of Gaasbeek Castle.
 In 1580 Willem van Horne (Guillaume de Hornes Heze) was beheaded for treason in Le Quesnoy.
 In 1585 Alexander Farnese, governor of the Netherlands gifted the lordship of Geldrop to Maria van Horne sister of Willem.
 George van Horne, a brother of William, got the lordship of Heeze, Leende en Zesgehuchten.